SOLID Principles in Rust: A Practical Guide

 Here too, OCP is respected: XmlFormatter is added without modifying Report.

-We have two valid variants:
+We now have two valid variants in our toolbox:

 • &dyn ReportFormatter → maximum flexibility (runtime)